oarepo/oarepo-enrollments/README.md

 **``urls``** if passed override the default urls returned by the handler.
 The default implementation of the handler returns urls from the configuration

+**Actions** might be an array of strings associated with the enrollment.
+They can be used to provide searchable granularity to enrollments.
+For example, if the enrollment means "right to a collection", the actions might be an array of "read", "update", "delete".

 ### ``EnrollmentHandler``